rkcosmos/Data-Analyst-Nanodegree-Udacity/P6-Data-Visualization/README.md

 ##Summary

-This visualization shows tax, budget and budget/tax ratio distribution among provinces in Thailand.
-It also shows the development of these values from 2007 to 2015.
-Tax and budget units are in million baht.
+Budget/Tax ratio in Big cities(those generate most tax) are low comparing to poorer provinces.
+Overall tax and budget are increasing in most provinces.
+With the exception of Bangkok, budget per capita is comparable in all provinces.

 ##Design